Lulz5ec/VaxWin/README.md

 # VaxWin

 ## Features
-  * ease less distribution of vaccsine
-  * taking info of people to set thier priority for vaccsine
+  * Choose time slots for vaccination at the comfort of your home using VaxWin.
+  * Hassle free distribution of Covid Vaccine based on availabilty at various health centres and Medical details of people.
-  * proper feedback to vaccsine and to develop a sence of security, trust over vaccsine
+  * Properly recorded feedback from the beneficiaries to develop a sence of security, trust and awareness among common people regarding vaccine.
-  * maitaining stats over a region to help them know the present condition
+  * Location based record of beneficiaries to track the spread of the virus and effectiveness of the vaccine.
+  * Expert support to address emergency situations if any.